 Columns

 Almost two decades ago, the advent of the Renewable Fuel Standard led to an economic revolution in rural Midwestern communities.
 Biofuel plants popped up across Nebraska, Iowa, South Dakota and other states.
+Good-paying jobs came with them along with private sector price support for one of America’s most important commodities.

 Earlier this year, Congress appeared to be on the cusp of passing a TikTok ban.
+For those who have experienced the bitter partisanship in contemporary American politics, it might have seemed surprising.

 In a recent survey by Lending Tree, 94% of Americans identified owning a house as a part of the American Dream.
 But just over half of those who don’t own a home “say they’re worried they never will.”
 Among their concerns: high home prices, saving for a down payment, student loan debt, and other barriers.